greenonline/YACCAdventure/README.md

 This never started out as, and isn't meant to be, a tutorial.
 I just keep on improving the `yacc`/`lex` files and making "save points", along the way, of the working code.
 It then dawned on me that the code increments were similar to [How to program a text adventure in C](https://helderman.github.io/htpataic/htpataic01.html), and so I thought that I would post these increments to a repo, so that they might serve as a useful example to someone.

-I will leave it to you, dear reader, to check the `diff` between the various versions in order to see what changed.
+I will leave it to you, dear Reader, to check the `diff` between the various versions in order to see what changed.
 See?
 I told you it wasn't a tutorial.
 Lazy...

 ### A game